 This program is on offer for summer 2021; however, we must remain flexible in our response to changing developments due to COVID-19.
-The health and safety of our students and faculty are of utmost importance.
+The health and safety of our students, faculty, and staff is our primary importance.
 Decisions regarding summer abroad programs and whether or not they will run will be announced in mid-spring 2021.

 Spend a summer on the West Coast and gain hands-on experience and an in-depth look at the LA entertainment community.